 Through this project integrated management strategies will be developed to minimize the loss of yield and quality from FHB.
 The first step will be to implement a variety trial that evaluates potential germplasm for the area.
 Spring barley trials will identify varieties suitable for malting and adapted to New England.
 Fungicide applications have proven to be relatively effective at controlling FHB in other barley growing regions.
-No work has been done in this region on the optimum timing for a fungicide application to barley specifically to minimize DON.
-Fungicide application timing studies will define best practices for the Northeast.
+No work has been done in this region on the optimum timing and product for a fungicide application to barley specifically to minimize DON.
+Fungicide selection and application timing studies will define best practices for New England.
 Many organic growers are interested in producing malt barley.
 Current organic management do not allow for conventional fungicide application.
-Organic approved disease control materials will be evaluated as to their impact on FHB and DON.
+Organic approved disease control materials will be also evaluated as to their impact on FHB and DON.